 - Lead can still sometimes be found in drinking water.
 Plenty of old pipes still remain under the District’s streets; and it is still possible for lead to leach into drinking water in some homes, schools, and child development facilities.

 A variety of District agencies are knowledgeable about and working hard to prevent these various ways a child can be exposed to lead.
 However, some exposures inevitably continue to occur, and the sooner you as a parent can find out about it, the better for your child.

 The only way to know if your child is being exposed to lead is to get a blood lead test.

 How Can Parents Help Prevent Exposure to Lead?

-For more detailed information, please visit the District Department of the Environment’s Lead and Healthy Housing Division and remember, there is plenty you can do to help make sure your child grows up in a lead-safe environment:
+For more detailed information, please visit All About Lead.
+Remember, there is plenty you can do to help make sure your child grows up in a lead-safe environment:

 - If you live in a home built before 1978 that may still have some old paint on some surfaces, make sure the paint is kept in good condition.
 Paint deterioration probably causes more lead exposure than any other source of lead in the District of Columbia.

 - If you’re a tenant in a pre-1978 home, and you have a child under the age of six who either lives with you or is a frequent visitor, or if you or someone in your household is pregnant, or if you have a pregnant person who is a frequent visitor, ask your landlord for a “clearance report” showing your home is lead safe.
 It’s your right as a tenant under DC law!